BushelScript/help/website/docs/ref/resources.md

 Most remote calls require _encoding_ (or _boxing_ or _packing_) of data into a _transport format_.
 For example, calls sent to applications and AppleScript scripts are routed through AppleEvents, which require data in the _AppleEvent descriptor_ transport format.

 Encoding can fail if an object is not adequately representable in the target format.
-For instance, a `record` can only be encoded as an AppleEvent descriptor if its keys are [`ae4`](terms#uid-domains) constants.
+For instance, a `record` can only be encoded as an AppleEvent descriptor if its keys are [`ae4`](terms#uri-schemes) symbolic contants.

 #### Decoding